 Professor Mary Ryan FREng

 Materials scientist Professor Mary Ryan was awarded the Armourers and Brasiers Company Prize in recognition of her outstanding career in material science and nanotechnology.
 Professor Ryan is the RAEng/Shell Chair in Interfacial Science at Imperial College London and a brilliant innovator in interfacial materials science and corrosion.

 She is world-leading in the novel application of advanced techniques to explore electrochemical processes at the nanoscale under complex real-world conditions.
 Corrosion is an expensive problem that impacts all areas of engineering and Professor Ryan collaborates extensively with industry, particularly in the energy sector, to develop understanding, risk assessment and solutions to corrosion problems.

-Materials engineer Professor Serena Best CBE FREng has received the 2019 Armourers and Brasiers’ Award from the Royal Academy of Engineering for successfully using biomaterials to replace and help to regenerate human tissue.
-Her research has focused on ways to enable the body to repair itself, by encouraging cells to assist in the regeneration process, going further than more established biomaterials that are used only for repair.
+The recipient of the 2019 Armourers and Brasiers’ Award for successfully using biomaterials to replace and help to regenerate human tissue.
+Her research focused on ways to enable the body to repair itself, by encouraging cells to assist in the regeneration process, going further than more established biomaterials that are used only for repair.

-Professor Mohan Edirisinghe FREng has spent his 25-year career developing new methods to manufacture advanced materials in response to industry requirements, in particular healthcare.
-As medical devices have become smaller, Professor Edirisinghe has developed novel techniques for producing materials at the micro- and nano-scale with features, such as bubbles and particles that are many times smaller than the width of a human hair.
+His 25-year career has been spent developing new methods to manufacture advanced materials in response to industry requirements, in particular healthcare.
+He has developed techniques for producing materials at the micro- and nano-scale with features, such as bubbles and particles that are many times smaller than the width of a human hair.